wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The original request that caused the downgrade is retried by calling `retry()` as its downgrade transaction has completed.

+The race condition may also occur if the blocks are in `E_Inv` and `M_Inv` state, and if the head entry of the MSHR is a `FetchInvX` request.
+(Note: I have no idea why this race will even happen - it does not seem obvious to me why there would be an external downgrade at MSHR head, and the state indicates invalidation).
+In this case, the expected response is also removed, and the downgrade transaction is retried.
+Note that state transition is not performed in these two cases, which are expected to be performed by the downgrade transaction.

 For all other transient states, no race condition has occurred, and the flush is ordered after all existing requests by the MSHR.